Docs

 | Show tooltips on hover | App description + install source on hover | On |

-| Open/close animation (Center) | None, Fade, Scale, Pop, Slide Up/Down, Glide, Buzz, Twist, Slam | Scale |
+| Open/close animation (Center) | None, Fade, Scale, Pop, Slide Up/Down, Glide, Buzz, Twist, Slam, Grow Up | Scale |

 | Background blur (Center) | Blur behind the launcher | On |